emeb/up5k_basic/README.md

 Program text is terminated with 0xFF, so just leave unused bytes in the default erased state.

+The BASIC line input routine has been patched to allow use of the the Backspace key instead of the underline character.
+The video text output driver has not been altered so the cursor doesn't actually back up.

 ## C'MON Machine Language Monitor

 C'MON is a simple hex machine language monitor for the 6502 written by